Visit the Planetarium

 Our regularly-scheduled public shows don’t include access to the telescopes or the observatory, only to the planetarium.

-Group bookings include optional access to the observatory.
-If you select this option, your group will spend 30 minutes in the planetarium and 30 minutes at the observatory, seeing the telescopes.
+Education bookings include optional access to the observatory.
+If you select this option, your class will spend 30 minutes in the planetarium and 30 minutes at the observatory, seeing the telescopes.
 If the weather is good, we will set up the telescopes to allow you to view the sky.
 If the weather is poor, you may choose to skip the observatory portion of your visit and spend the full hour in the planetarium.

-Please note that, to accommodate groups of 50 people or more within a single hour, a visit to the observatory is required.
+Please note that, to accommodate education groups of 50 people or more within a single hour, a visit to the observatory is required.

 For guests arriving by chartered bus, we suggest that your bus discharge its passengers on one of the side streets around the Astronomy Building, rather than on St. George St. itself, which can be quite busy.